AndrewThien/ILH-Research/README.md

 Try it out by logging in, taking a short questionnaire and seeing the results!

-## Hosting
-ChatPDF is currently hosted on Vercel and leverages its serverless platform for scale, speed, and ease of use.
-The front-end application is hosted on Vercel Edge locations around the world to minimize latency.
-PDF documents are stored in AWS S3 buckets in relevant regions.

-The UI is a progressive web app that caches content like App Shell architecture.
-Pages render extremely quickly even for complex pages due to granular caching and static optimization.

 ## Table of Contents
 ### 1. [Installation](#installation)